-The Company is committed to making further progress in its remediation efforts during 2020.
+The Company is committed to making further progress in its remediation efforts during 2021.
 The following steps will continue to be executed until remediation of the material weaknesses is achieved:

-- Hire, train, and retain individuals with the appropriate skills and experience related to technical accounting, internal control over financial reporting, and the design and implementation of information technology solutions. - Enhance risk assessment and prioritize remediation activities that most significantly reduce the risk that a material misstatement to the consolidated financial statements would not be prevented or detected on a timely basis. - Implement and monitor our phased approach to remediation of control activities in additional process areas. - Enhance information and communication processes through information technology solutions to ensure that information needed for financial reporting is accurate, complete, relevant and reliable, and communicated in a timely manner. - Report regularly to the audit committee on the progress and results of the remediation plan, including the identification, status, and resolution of internal control deficiencies.
+- Retain and train individuals with the appropriate skills and experience related to technical accounting, internal control over financial reporting, and the design and implementation of information technology solutions.
+Monitor and adjust resourcing as further assessments are completed. - Enhance information and communication processes through information technology solutions to ensure that information needed for financial reporting is - accurate, complete, relevant and reliable, and communicated in a timely manner. - Strengthen project management over the design and implementation of information technology solutions to improve throughput. - Extend the successful implementation of our phased approach to remediation of control activities to property, plant, and equipment and depreciation expense and purchasing. - Report regularly to the audit committee on the progress and results of the remediation plan, including the identification, status, and resolution of internal control deficiencies.